 Every year that I attend this workshop I arrive with a suitcase of worries.
 Will it be too hot?
 Am I good enough at tai chi to be here?
 What if the travel plans go wrong?
 Did I do everything I needed to do before I left work, before I left home?
 What if I don’t feel well and miss some of the workshop?
 What if, what if.

 And every year, I love it.
 I have the most amazing time.
 I learn, I reconnect with friends, I make new friends.
 I relax, deeply.
 I gain insights in my practice.
-Yes, sometimes it’s too hot, occasionally I’ve felt a bit under the weather, but I still have a great time.
+Yes, sometimes it’s too hot, occasionally I’ve felt a bit unwell, but I still have a great time.

 4.30 am, Saturday morning.
 I must go back to sleep.
 I am anxiously awake.